komikazui/DMT2-Research/README.md

 # Client.exe informations
 As of 7/21/2021, I have not found anything regarding an AES key/pak key.
 I will continue to investigate further.
 I have not checked for keys, and it will probably be a while before I crack down on them.
 I will be busy the following week (7/29) until late August.
 So this "project" is held off until my return.
 Update as of 9/12/2021 - This project has started up again.
 I found a common string of what seems to be keys...
 Now for figuring out how to use said keys.
 Update as of 10-16-2021 - I heard from a source that they keys are also inside dump crash files, for DMT3 at least.
 I've not looked at DMT2 yet, but I will keep you guys updated.
+Update as of 10/26/2021 - Yes, the crashlog dump files include keys.
+I dont know where said keys are located as DMT3 crashlog has different offsets compared to DMT2.
 # Contribute to this project!
 Help is greatly appreciated! submit pull requests and i will merge.
 # Important information